SeaWorld Orlando

 In 2008 AB InBev purchased Anheuser-Busch and sold off Busch's parks to private equity firm Blackstone Inc (the 50% owners of the neighboring Universal Orlando parks until July 2011).
 Due to this selloff, the Hospitality House and Beer School were closed, also the Clydesdales and their barn were removed from the park.
 Then 2013, Blackstone sold 37% of SEAS in an initial public offering.

-On February 24, 2010, during a small show at "Dine with Shamu", one of the orca whales, Tilikum, pulled trainer Dawn Brancheau into the water and ultimately killed her.
-An autopsy determined that Brancheau's death was attributed to blunt force trauma and drowning; injuries included her scalp being removed and her left arm being severed below the shoulder.
-In August 2010, the United States Department of Labor's Occupational Safety and Health Administration cited SeaWorld of Florida LLC for three safety violations, following the death of an animal trainer in February.
-The total penalty was $75,000 and SeaWorld was initially required to keep a barrier between its trainers and the whales during shows.
+On February 24, 2010, during a "Dine with Shamu" show, the orca Tilikum pulled trainer Dawn Brancheau into the water and killed her.
+An autopsy confirmed that Brancheau died from blunt force trauma and drowning; injuries included her scalp being removed and her left arm being severed below the shoulder.
+In August 2010, the United States Department of Labor's Occupational Safety and Health Administration cited SeaWorld of Florida LLC for three safety violations related to the incident.
+The total penalty was $75,000, and SeaWorld was mandated to install protective barriers between trainers and whales during shows.

-In mid-March 2020, in line with other SeaWorld parks, as a result of the ongoing COVID-19 pandemic, the park had to temporarily shut down.
-The park reopened nearly three months later.
+In March 2020, due to the COVID-19 pandemic, the park had to temporarily shut down in line with other SeaWorld parks.
+It reopened three months later.

 Ice Breaker opened as a launched steel coaster, manufactured by Premier Rides.
 Pipeline opened in 2023 as the world's first surf coaster, manufactured by B&M. It is a revival of the stand-up coaster (the most recent before this being Georgia Scorcher at Six Flags Over Georgia, in 1999), featuring better restraints and offering a more comfortable ride experience.
 Penguin Trek opened in 2024 as a new launched family roller coaster manufactured by B&M, replacing the former Antarctica: Empire of the Penguin dark ride.